Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Janmashtami Fasting – Total fasting until midnight.

-Health Advantages – Detoxifying effects, improved digestion, mental purification.
+Health Advantages – Detoxifying effects, improved digestion, and mental purification.

 Kartik Month – Devotional practices during this holy month.